robpearson/custom-meters-accelerator/README.md

 ### Capabilities

-The AMA Billing Scheduler may be installed as-is or may be customized to support your requirements.
+The AMA Meter Scheduler may be installed as-is or may be customized to support your requirements.
 The project provides the following capabilities.

 1. A webhook that listens for subscription notification events
 2. A private portal for the publisher to monitor customer subscriptions and scheduler payment
-3. A billing engine to execute the scheduler payments
+3. A Meter engine to execute the scheduler payments

-The accelerator is implemented in .NET and uses the commercial marketplace billing system, including the [Partner Center Ingestion API](https://learn.microsoft.com/en-us/partner-center/marketplace/product-ingestion-api) and [Marketplace Metering Service API](https://docs.microsoft.com/en-us/azure/marketplace/partner-center-portal/marketplace-metering-service-apis).
-The AMA Billing Scheduler models how a typical SaaS platform interacts with the marketplace APIs to provision subscriptions for customers, enable logging, and manage commercial marketplace subscriptions.
+The accelerator is implemented in .NET and uses the commercial marketplace Meter system, including the [Partner Center Ingestion API](https://learn.microsoft.com/en-us/partner-center/marketplace/product-ingestion-api) and [Marketplace Metering Service API](https://docs.microsoft.com/en-us/azure/marketplace/partner-center-portal/marketplace-metering-service-apis).
+The AMA Meter Scheduler models how a typical SaaS platform interacts with the marketplace APIs to provision subscriptions for customers, enable logging, and manage commercial marketplace subscriptions.

 This code is a reference implementation of optional components of a commercial marketplace AMA offer and complements the existing commercial marketplace documentation.

 ## Stay current with the latest updates!

-The AMA Billing Scheduler project team releases regularly releases new versions.
+The AMA Meter Scheduler project team releases regularly releases new versions.
 Please see the [release notes page](https://github.com/microsoft/azure-app-billing-scheduler/releases) for updates.
 We recommend keeping up to date with latest releases to stay current on security patches, bug fixes, and new features.

 ## Intended Use

-This project accelerates the AMA offer onboarding experience for those building using metered billing to submit custom price model.
+This project accelerates the AMA offer onboarding experience for those building using metered Meter to submit custom price model.
 Whether installed and used as-is or customized for your particular requirements, this reference implementation provides all main components required by a commercial marketplace AMA offer.

 ## Installation

 **[Installation instructions are here](./docs/Installation-Instructions.md)**, as well as documents detailing architecture and scaled installation considerations are also available.
-Following these instructions will typically have the AMA Billing Scheduler installed in 20 minutes or less.
+Following these instructions will typically have the AMA Meter Scheduler installed in 20 minutes or less.

 ### Monitoring